Dosage Form: injection, solution

 Methocarbamol Injection Description

-Methocarbamol Injection, USP, a carbamate derivative of guaifenesin, is a central nervous system (CNS) depressant with sedative and musculoskeletal relaxant properties.
-It is a sterile, pyrogen-free, clear colorless solution, free from visible particles intended for intramuscular or intravenous administration.
+Methocarbamol Injection, USP Injectable, a carbamate derivative of guaifenesin, is a central nervous system (CNS) depressant with sedative and musculoskeletal relaxant properties.
+It is a sterile, pyrogen-free solution intended for intramuscular or intravenous administration.

-Each mL contains: Methocarbamol, USP 100 mg, Polyethylene Glycol 300, NF 0.5 mL, Water for Injection, USP q.s.
+Each mL contains: methocarbamol, USP 100 mg, polyethylene glycol 300, NF 0.5 mL, Water for Injection, USP q.s.
 The pH is adjusted, when necessary, with hydrochloric acid and/or sodium hydroxide.
-The chemical name of methocarbamol is 3-(2-methoxyphenoxy)-1,2-propanediol 1-carbamate and has the molecular formula of C11H15NO5.
+The chemical name of methocarbamol is 3‑(2‑methoxyphenoxy)‑1,2-propanediol 1‑carbamate and has the empirical formula of C11H15NO5.
 Its molecular weight is 241.24.
 The structural formula is shown below:

-Methocarbamol Injection, USP has a pH between 3.5 and 6.0.
+Methocarbamol Injection, USP Injectable has a pH between 3.5 and 6.0.

 AFTER MIXING WITH I.V.
 INFUSION FLUIDS, DO NOT REFRIGERATE.

 Methocarbamol Injection - Clinical Pharmacology

 The mechanism of action of methocarbamol in humans has not been established, but may be due to general CNS depression.
 It has no direct action on the contractile mechanism of striated muscle, the motor end plate or the nerve fiber.

 In healthy volunteers, the plasma clearance of methocarbamol ranges between 0.20 and 0.80 L/h/kg, the mean plasma elimination half-life ranges between 1 and 2 hours, and the plasma protein binding ranges between 46% and 50%.